Interview with Sarah Sjoholm-Patience

 Is there anything that particularly stands out in your mind?

 The absolute biggest horror has probably got to be my first International Grand Prix, of course, if it’s going to happen it’s going to happen at the big one.

 First International Grand Prix, attempting to qualify for the Canadian Olympic team, and the mare I was riding had a few bad, historical incidents, so she was quite nappy going back to the stable.

-I learnt a big lesson that day about being very clear to everyone around you, in advance, what the expectations of them are.
-But again it was my job to make sure that they knew that my groom always told me “the horse before you’s going in, do you want me to take the bandages off?”, not to just assume that it would continue to happen.
+I learned a big lesson that day about being very clear to everyone around you, in advance, what the expectations of them are.
+But again it was my job to make sure that they knew that my groom always told me “the horse before you is going in, do you want me to take the bandages off?”, not to just assume that it would continue to happen.